docker/docs/engine/admin/volumes/volumes.md

 syntax combines all the options together in one field, while the `--mount` syntax separates them.
 Here is a comparison of the syntax for each flag.

+> **Tip**: New users should use the `--mount` syntax.
+Experienced users may
+> be more familiar with the `-v` or `--volume` syntax, but are encouraged to
+> use `--mount`, because research has shown it to be easier to use.

-For volumes, if you need to specify volume driver options, you must use `--mount`.
+If you need to specify volume driver options, you must use `--mount`.

 - `-v` or `--volume`: Consists of three fields, separated by colon characters (`:`).
 The fields must be in the correct order, and the meaning of each field